 - If the patient has a roommate (i.e. semi-private room), the visit will take place in the A Wing Day Room or BIU Day Room if the roommate is present in the room.

-- If the second roommate has a visitor, the visit can occur in the patient room. (visitations must occur in a location separate from their roommate)
+- If the second roommate then has a visitor, their visit can occur in the patient room. (visitations must occur in a location separate from their roommate)